ryhan/Sparky/README.md

 Sparky.js
 =========

-Sparky is a simple way to create sparklines, created and maintained by [Ryhan Hassan](http://github.com/ryhan).
+Sparky is a simple way to create sparklines, created by [Ryhan Hassan](http://github.com/ryhan).

 Getting Started
 ---------------